fuzziqersoftware/newserv/README.md

 When newserv indexes the quests during startup, it will warn (but not fail) if any quests are corrupt or in unrecognized formats.

-Quest contents are cached in memory, but if you've changed the contents of the quests directory, you can re-index the quests without restarting the server by running `reload quests` in the interactive shell.
+Quest contents are cached in memory, but if you've changed the contents of the quests directory, you can re-index the quests without restarting the server by running `reload quest-index` in the interactive shell.
 The new quests will be available immediately, but any games with quests already in progress will continue using the old versions of the quests until those quests end.

 ## Item tables and drop modes